avargasv/ZIO-Dialogue/postIOMonad.md

-The `Dialogue` example was taken from a talk by [Andres Loeh](https://www.youtube.com/watch?v=tYH5UsahYQU) about the IO monad in Haskell, which eloquently explains concepts that are relevant not only to Haskell but to any functional programming language.
+The `Dialogue` example was taken from a talk by [Andres Loeh](https://www.youtube.com/watch?v=tYH5UsahYQU) about the IO monad in Haskell, which clearly explains concepts that are relevant not only to Haskell but to any functional programming language.

 In Haskell you cannot write impure functions: an IO monad exists by default, and there is no way to escape from it.